-Dotpict is a simple pixel art editor which lets you create 8bit style art from scratch.
+Dotpict is a simple pixel art editor that lets you create 8bit style art from scratch.
 You get a square canvas with a customizable layout.
-The tools in the app include a brush tool, eraser, a color picker, bucket, and a complete color wheel.
+The tools in the app include a brush tool, an eraser, a color picker, a bucket, and a complete color wheel.
 Just point the cursor to a pixel and tap the big button to fill it with color.
 You can directly save the project to your Photos app or share it within the app or to your social media.
-The app is free on the Play Store, the App Store and has ads.
+The app is free on the Play Store, the App Store, and has ads.

 Related: Best Drawing Games for Android